okkomakkonen/hbhelper/README.md

 # hbhelper

-This can be used to import CSV files to Homebank.
+This CLI tool can be used to import CSV files to [HomeBank](https://www.gethomebank.org/en/).
 Install locally by running

 ```bash
 uv tool install .